Sir George Strickland, 7th Baronet: Life

 Strickland was the second son of Sir William Strickland, 6th Baronet, of Boynton in Yorkshire, but his older brother died before him and he inherited the baronetcy on his father's death in 1834.
 Strickland inherited Boynton Hall and was Lord of the Manor of Wintringham.

 Strickland began his career in the law, being called to the Bar in 1810, and practised as a barrister on the Northern Circuit.
 However, he took an interest in politics, supporting the Whigs and being an ardent supporter of Parliamentary reform and an early advocate of the secret ballot.

 In 1830, at the height of the agitation over the Great Reform Bill, he stood for Parliament in the by-election for Yorkshire that followed Brougham's appointment as Lord Chancellor, but was defeated by another Whig.
 However, at the general election the following year both men were returned unopposed, and Strickland helped vote the Reform Bill into law.
-His own Yorkshire constituency was divided under the 1832 Reform Act, and he stood and was elected for the West Riding in 1832, which he continued to represent until 1841.
+His own Yorkshire constituency was divided under the Reform Act 1832 (2 & 3 Will.
+4. c.
+45), and he stood and was elected for the West Riding in 1832, which he continued to represent until 1841.
 In 1840 he attended the World Anti-Slavery Convention in London as a corresponding member of the society.

 In 1841, he was instead elected member for Preston, a constituency he served for a further sixteen years.
 He remained a reforming member throughout his career, also advocating church reform and relief for dissenters.

 Strickland was a well known breeder of racehorses.
 He lived mainly at Boynton, though his address is recorded as Hildenley in his return as MP for Yorkshire in 1831.
 In 1844 it seems to have been his opposition that was the principal objection to a projected railway joining Bridlington and York, proposed by George Hudson, which would have passed through Boynton; the railway was never built.

 In 1865, he inherited from Nathaniel Cholmley extensive estates at Whitby, Howsham and North Elmsall.
 In accordance with the terms of Cholmley's will, Strickland adopted by Royal Licence the surname Cholmley and the arms of Cholmley and Wentworth in place of his own and lived the remaining nine years of his life as Sir George Cholmley.
 On his death in 1874, however, his eldest son and heir Charles reverted to the Strickland surname and arms.